-Move your mouse over and out of the image to see what it looks like before and after Lens Corrections are applied to the image.
+Move the slider to the left and the right sides to reveal how the image looked before and after Lens Corrections were applied to the image.
 As you can see from the above example, this feature can drastically alter the look of your photos and make them instantly look better.
 For the above case, I enabled correction that fixes distortion and vignetting, then enabled the removal of chromatic aberration and also made Lightroom apply Full level, horizontal and vertical perspective corrections.
 As a result, Lightroom not only fixed visible distortion and other problems, but it also aligned the lines in the image (perspective correction became available in Lightroom 5).

 2) How to apply Lens Corrections to an Image